This article covers how to make blank paperwork populate Assets that are only associated with a specific Job onto your fillable form.

-Using Adobe Acrobat Pro DC (and possibly other PDF editors), it is possible to add custom metadata directly into the PDF document itself that will make this possible.
+Using Adobe Acrobat Pro DC (or other PDF editors), it is possible to add custom metadata directly onto the PDF document itself that will make this possible.
 Use the method below in conjunction with blank paperwork rules to automate forms further.

 When to Use 'onlyJobAssets'

-- For instance, under normal circumstances, a fillable field named servicetrade_job_assets-alarm-1-manufacturer would be filled with the manufacturer name of the first alarm system on the job's location.
+- For example: Without OnlyJobAssets, the fillable field named "servicetrade_job_assets-alarm-1-manufacturer" would be filled with the manufacturer name of the first alarm system on the Job's Location.

 How To Add 'onlyJobAssets' Metadata

-1. Open the PDF you want to add the custom metadata in, then go to File > Properties
+- Open the PDF you want to add the custom metadata in Adobe Acrobat Pro DC (or possibly other PDF editors.)

-5. In the Value customer field you can either enter '0' or '1', depending on what you want the paperwork to do.
+- In the Value field you can either enter "0" or "1", depending on what you want the paperwork to do.
+See below rules:

-If you have additional questions about us providing support to add these fillable fields and metadata to your existing PDF forms, please reach out to your Project Manager or Account Manager to discuss using Profession Services.
+If you have additional questions about us providing support to add these fillable fields and metadata to your existing PDF forms, please reach out to our Customer Support or your Account Manager to discuss using Professional Services.

 For more information about editing PDF file metadata, please see this support article.